adinaelisheva/slack-karmabot/README.md

 ```

 #### Fetching scores
 To find out scores, just send the bot any number of words or phrases in parentheses.
+If you don't specify anything to check, it'll return your own karma score.

 _**Slack**_

-Send the message `!karma` followed by the item(s) to be checked.  `!karma` on its own will report the messager's karma.
+Send the message `!karma` followed by the item(s) to be checked.

 ![score fetching example](pics/example.png)

 _**Discord**_

-Use the `/karma` command and enter the item(s) to be checked as an argument
+Use the `/karma` command and enter the item(s) to be checked as an argument.

 #### Fetching Top and Bottom Scores
 You can list the top/bottom N scores using the top and bottom messages.
 These messages support an optional argument of N. If provided, N must be a positive integer.
 If not provided, N defaults to 3.